MrGeorgeK55/ZomBot-Discord/README.md

 ## Features

 ### Dice
-- Roll dice within Discord using the bot.
+- Roll 1d100 and face the consequences or your luck inside the Zomboid server.

 ### ServerStatus
 - Get detailed information about the Project Zomboid server.